-Phoenix was the organizing Convention where they elected the first Trustees.
+the organizing Phoenix was Convention where they elected the first Trustees.
 It was determined that a Trustee should not simultaneously serve as a Delegate.
-Sylvia was elected unanimously the first Chair of the Board of Trustees.
+Sylvia was unanimously elected the first Chair of the Board of Trustees.
 She resigned her position as Delegate to serve as Chair.
-The votes were overwhelmingly supportive. the role was essential.
+The votes were overwhelmingly supportive.
+They knew the role was essential.
 They knew Sylvia had a habit of never saying no if someone asked her to serve.
 And she had experience running other nonprofit organizations in her personal life.
-Sylvia seemed perfectly suited for the job.
+Sylvia seemed perfectly suited for the iob.